US Fulbright Logo

 Consider using cost of living comparison websites to gain a better understanding of the potential costs in your host country.

 The cost of living in Sri Lanka is very affordable.
 After the 2022 economic crisis, the dollar exchange rate has been favorable.
+However, the exchange rate fluctuates and the Commission will work with awardees to make sure they are able to afford basic living standards.
 The grant stipend will be enough to live comfortably in the country.

 Dependents